 Official 7 Day National Weather Service Forecast (CAZ358)

-Wednesday Night: Mostly clear.
-Lows in the upper 50s to around 70.
+Monday Night: Mostly clear.
+Lows in the mid 50s to mid 60s.
 Southwest winds around 15 mph in the evening.

-Thursday: Partly cloudy in the morning then sunny.
-Highs in the upper 70s and 80s except the lower to mid 90s farthest inland.
+Wednesday: Low clouds and fog in the morning then sunny.
+Highs in the mid 70s to mid 80s except the lower to mid 90s farthest inland.

-Sunday Night: Mostly clear.
-Lows in the 50s to around 60.
+Wednesday Night: Mostly clear in the evening then low clouds and fog.
+Lows in the mid 50s to around 60.

 Product Disclaimer